CEGRcode/labtutorial/docs/PublicationChecklist.md

 **Please follow the naming convention of previous publication repos!!!** Once a repository is named, it is difficult to change.

 ### Organization of the Repo
-You can reference [previous publication repos](https://github.com/CEGRcode/2022-Mittal_SAGA) as a starting point for how to organize your BED files and code.
+You can reference [previous publication repos][mittal-repo] or use the [template repo][template-repo] as a starting point for how to organize your BED files and code.
 This should fit most needs but you may opt to adjust the directory structure to suit specific needs.

 It is critical that your repo includes a `README.md` file in the root level formatted to be consistent with the other publication repos.
 This includes:
 - [ ] Title of manuscript